CyrusCKF/translator/README.md

 5. Can I tune the prompts for translation?

 Yes.
-Go to `assets\prompts` in the application folder and modify the txt files.
+Go to `resources/assets/prompts` in the application folder and modify the txt files.

 6. Can I use my own LLM?